LIHPC-Computational-Geometry/nightmare_of_polycubes/README.md

 ## Contributing

+If you defined new validity criteria for polycube labelings, that better discriminate between valid and invalid configurations, you can send a PR to link to your work.

-If you designed an automatic hex-meshing algorithm, in particular (but not limited to) a polycube-based one, that can handle one of these 3D models, you can send a PR to link to your work.
+Likewise, if you designed an automatic hex-meshing algorithm, in particular (but not limited to) a polycube-based one, that can handle one of these 3D models (except a `*-connected`, too easy), you can send a PR to link to your work.

 ## License